shirograhm/riot-items-tfm2/workshop_desc.md

 [h1] Known Issues [/h1]

 Some AI champions seem to prefer the wrong stats when given deference of item selection.
+Keep [b]Enforce Smart Builds[/b] on to prevent this.

 The SoloQ page may sometimes show incorrect item builds.